jzlung/boardgames/README.md

 * subscriptions to game news, forum posts, game families
 * authorities you can follow, what they are playing / posting about
 * raffles/contests
+* invest in own lab to fund designers, spur innovation in the field

 ## DOCUMENTS